kibotu/adb-turbo/README.md

 ## Contributing

-Contributions are welcome!
-This is a straightforward project:
+Contributions are warmly welcomed!
+Whether you're fixing a bug, adding a feature, or improving documentation, your help makes this tool better for everyone. 🙌

 1. Fork the repository
 2. Create a feature branch